folbert/fewbricks/README.md

 ## Fields

 The functions for setting field settings corresponds to the name of the setting and not to the label of the setting the gui.
 For example the value set under "Return value" in the gui is actually named "return_format" in the code.
-So the function for setting that value is named `setReturnFormat()`
+So the function for setting that value is named `set_return_format()`

 ## Filters